QR Translator

 * Japan Orthoptic Congress (http://www.jaco.or.jp/wp-content/themes/jaco_renew/assets/pdf/check.pdf) Check Sheet for Examining Eye Health

-SIDS is an illness in which a baby who had appeared fine suddenly passes away in his or her sleep with no forewarning.
-The cause is unknown, but we do know that the likelihood of this disease can be reduced by paying attention to the following on a regular basis.
+SIDS is an unexplained condition in which a baby who has shown no prior signs of illness suddenly passes away in his or her sleep with no forewarning.
+There is no established method to completely prevent SIDS, but we do know that the likelihood of this disease can be reduced by paying attention to the following on a regular basis.

 * Sudden Infant Death Syndrome (SIDS) Awareness Leaflet